chenglou/node-huxley/README.md

 The API's so short it didn't warrant its own section.
 This example covers every feature of Huxley. _If you have any Windows or browser issue during the process, see the FAQ below._

 In `examples/` you'll find two simple completed Huxley tests.
-Run `hux` there to see what our final results look like.
+Run `hux -u` there to see what our final results look like.

 ### Testing the water